-Dry season (June - Sep) temps are in the mid 70s, with August being the coolest month.
+Water Temperature: Dry season (June - Sep) temps are in the mid 70s, with August being the coolest month.
 Wet season (Dec - Apr) temps are in the low 80s. with Feb/Mar being the warmest months underwater.

-The visibility depends heavily on the season and location.
-During the dry season, visibility is often 100’+ outside the lagoons.
+Visibility: During the dry season, visibility is often 100’+ outside the lagoons.
 The Bligh Waters can have high visibility even in the wet season, ranging from 80-100ft.

-Unlike many other remote dive destinations, Fiji provides a host of non-diving activities to enjoy on your days off.
+Topside & Non-Diving Activities - Unlike many other remote dive destinations, Fiji provides a host of non-diving activities to enjoy on your days off.
 You could easily spend a day or two (or more!) enjoying the island of Viti Levu.
 Here you’ll find waterfalls, caves, ziplines, the Garden of the Sleeping Giant, authentic villages, temples, and even a championship golf course.
 If you choose to venture to some of the outer islands there are a number of day cruises, charters, and boat hires.